Distribution Steering for Discrete-Time Uncertain Ensemble Systems: Distribution steering of linear ensemble systems

-We note that the form of the moment system \eqref{momentsystem1} is similar to the one that we proposed in our previous work \cite{wu2022group}.
-The only difference is that the parameters in \eqref{longeq1} are the power moments of $a(k)$.
+We note that the form of the moment system \eqref{momentsystem1} is similar to the one we proposed in our previous work \cite{wu2022group}.
+The only difference is that the parameters in \eqref{longeq1} are the power moments of $\tilde{a}(k)$.
 We note that only finitely many orders of power moments appear in \eqref{longeq1}.
 Hence, using the moment representation \eqref{momentsystem1}, the original problem which is infinite-dimensional, is approximated with a finite-dimensional one.
-Moreover, in our previous works, it was assumed that the original system was stable.
-We no longer restrict the stability properties of the system in this work.

 Using \eqref{momentsystem1}, the original distribution steering problem is reduced to a problem of steering the corresponding moment system, which is formulated as follows.